bcgov/api-services-portal/e2e/README.md

 ### Docker Compose

-- Run `docker-compose up` to spin up a local development environment, which includes Cypress as one of the services and it executes all the tests and generates the HTML report
+- Run `docker compose up` to spin up a local development environment, which includes Cypress as one of the services and it executes all the tests and generates the HTML report
-- Run `docker-compose down` to tear down the environment
+- Run `docker compose down` to tear down the environment

 #### GitHub Actions